MomentsLD/moments/docs/extensions/demes.rst

               0: start_size

 This says that the start size of the first (only) epoch of the OOA deme in the deme graph should be fit.
-All additional parameters to be fit are included here.
+All additional parameters to be fit are included here under ``parameters``.
 Any parameter that is not included here is assumed to be a fixed parameter, and it will remain the value given in the deme graph.

 The same parameter can affect multiple values in the deme graph.
 The size of the African population in the Out-of-Africa model is applied to both the AMH and the YRI demes.
 This simply requires adding additional keys in the ``values`` entry:

 .. code-block:: YAML